michaelmagee/magee-ms3/README.md

 Responsiveness checks have been run by using the Chrome developers's tools as well as manually resizing the windows

-** MJM Outline testing results and observations here In general everything "worked".
+In general everything "worked".
 I did however feel the need to set the tests in orange for some test below.

 In terms of responsiveness,
     - Firefox had an odd behavior with field validation showing red when it should have been green.
     - The action buttons on the project summary just looked bad on the iPhone.
 I could not get around that.
-    - Axross all browsers, the first and last entries in the dropdowns  were VREY finicky.
+    - Across all browsers, the first and last entries in the dropdowns  were VREY finicky.
       You had to select them JUST right to avoid triggering whatever was behind them.

 --